Allocating Resources for Wallarm NGINX Node¶

 NGINX CPU utilization depends on many factors like RPS level, average size of request and response, number of custom ruleset rules handled by the node, types and layers of employed data encodings like Base64 or data compression, etc.

 On average, one CPU core can handle about 500 RPS.
-When running in production mode, it is recommended to allocate at least one CPU core for the NGINX process and one core for the Tarantool process.
+When running in production mode, it is recommended to allocate at least 1 CPU core for the NGINX process and 1 core for the wstore process.
 In the majority of cases it is recommended to initially over-provision a filtering node, see the actual CPU and memory usage for real production traffic levels, and gradually reduce allocated resources to a reasonable level (with at least 2x headroom for traffic spikes and node redundancy).

-Postanalytics uses the in-memory storage Tarantool.
-The Tarantool database is used to keep in a circular buffer a local copy of the data stream processed by a filtering node, including request/response headers and request bodies (but not response bodies).
+Postanalytics uses the in-memory storage wstore.
+The wstore database is used to keep in a circular buffer a local copy of the data stream processed by a filtering node, including request/response headers and request bodies (but not response bodies).

 To make a filtering node efficient, the database should keep at least 15 minutes of transmitted data with about 2x overhead for data serialization.
 Following these points, the amount of memory can be estimated by the formula:

-For example, if a filtering node is handling at peak 50 Mbps of end user requests, the required Tarantool database memory consumption can be estimated as the following:
+For example, if a filtering node is handling at peak 50 Mbps of end user requests, the required wstore database memory consumption can be estimated as the following:

 Allocating Resources in Kubernetes Ingress Controller¶